shaylanmasson/shaylanmasson.github.io/_posts/2019-11-20-room-designs.md

 date: '2018-04-01 14:06:48'
 thumbnail: /images/uploads/tiny-house-board.png
 preview: /images/uploads/tiny-house-board.png
+myangle: >-
+  From a young age I have dreamed of designing my "perfect" home.
+These projects allowed me to once again display my creativity and design skills.
+The floor plans, colour schemes, budgets and presentation skills that I used in these two assignments are all aspects of a project that I could use in my UX career path.
+These were both fun projects to complete with many skills that I can use in university.
 ---
 In a housing design course as well as Technological Design I created floor plan layouts and walk through of the spaces.